civicrm/civicrm-sysadmin-guide/docs/troubleshooting.md

 #### Domain Access

 You may need a bit of code in civicrm.settings.php to get the correct CIVICRM_UF_BASEURL to work on front end pages exposed on various domains.
-See [Forum Post on Domain Access and Drupal](http://forum.civicrm.org/index.php/topic,24657.msg104529.html#msg104529).# Installation and Configuration Troubleshooting
+See [Forum Post on Domain Access and Drupal](http://forum.civicrm.org/index.php/topic,24657.msg104529.html#msg104529).

- **Table of Contents**

-* "DB_DataObject Error: DB Error: connect failed"
-* "Could not find valid Key"
-* "Failed to initialize storage module: user" fatal error message (new installs)
-* Using the Built-in Debugging Tools

-* Debug Commands

-* Resolving RELAY-DENIED Errors When Trying to Send Emails to Contacts
-* Configuring PHP to Handle Import Files from/on Macintosh Computers
-* Database version inconsistencies / upgrade problems
-* Windows XP SP3: Problem setting the /sites/default/files directory permissions so it is writable
-* civicrm_strip_non_numeric does not exist error
-* Firewall with NAT
+# Installation and Configuration Troubleshooting

 !!! tip "Troubleshooting Resources"